Boldness-Recalibration for Binary Event Predictions: Conclusion

+Boldness-recalibration provides a means of appropriately emboldening probability predictions.
+The Hockey case study shows that ``appropriate'' may have different meaning depending on the quality of the data.
+The predictions from FiveThirtyEight were substantially emboldened while maintaining reasonable calibration.
+This indicates their predictions are reliable but overly cautious.
+However, boldness-recalibration showed that the random noise forecaster should bring their predictions in towards the base rate rather than embolden.
+In this case, it is more appropriate to un-embolden as their predictions were not reliable or useful for decision making.

+We demonstrate via simulation study that $P(M_c|\mathbf{y})$ correctly identifies miscalibration and appropriately emboldens in nearly all forecaster types at a reasonable sample size, even under miscalibration mispecification.
+After correcting miscalibration in the simulated predictions, we see an increase in boldness across all sets.
+In cases where the original predictions are noisy, spread is lower in the boldness-recalibrated set than in the original and higher in for those that are accurate.

-While we provide a limited set of use-cases in this paper, we propose these methods are useful in many situations where there are predicted probabilities of binary event.
+While we leverage spread to measure boldness and the LLO function to recalibrate, one could consider alternatives to these choices.
+The core idea of selecting an emboldening plan that satisfies a required probability of calibration still holds.
+Another potential future research goal of interest is that of subjective elicitation of prior probabilities of calibration.
+While we use $P(M_c)$ = $P(M_u) = \frac{1}{2}$, this may not be ideal in situations where prior information can be obtained.
+Additionally, another goal is to investigate potential dependence structure among forecasts, as this methodology does not currently enable analysis of dependence between forecasts in a set.
+While we provide one example of a use-case in this paper, we propose these methods are useful in many situations where there are predicted probabilities of binary event.
 These methods allow decision makers to rely on these predictions for make informed decisions.
 Appropriately emboldened predictions, as produced by Boldness-recalibration in an interpretable manner, enable better decision making in these critical situations.\\

 {\textbf{Acknowledgements}}